 The core Able platform is not open-source.
 This is partly because we have limited resources and time but also because we are still undecided as to whether open-sourcing the platform would increase or decrease the value of our own personal time and monetary investments in building Able.
 Open-source projects are great but there is a very real issue with open-source maintainers being under-rewarded for the value they create.
 Our position may change on this in the future if we find a way to do it in a manner that is mutually beneficial.
 We may open-source non-core code that we develop at Able on our Github profile.

 Able is a for profit business.
 We enjoy working on Able and want to make a decent living out of it.
 Able has been bootstrapped to date and we would only consider funding if it allowed us to grow sustainably.
-We’re not interested in blitzscaling a user acquisition crusade with VC funding to chase an IPO and then dump an unsustainable business with a big brand on the public markets.
-We would rather toil for years to build something that is a sustainable and respected place on the internet.
+We’re not interested in blitzscaling a user acquisition crusade with VC funding towards IPO only to dump an unsustainable business with a big brand on the public markets.
+We would rather work for years to build something that is a sustainable and respected place on the Internet.

 That being said, we’d love to make working on Able full-time a reality, and so we intend to make money through the following ways:

 Premium job ads - companies can pay to advertise their job vacancies to the Able community.
 These will appear in the jobs section of Able and be syndicated to people who opt-in for job alerts.
 Tech recruitment through traditional professional networks is extremely noisy and we feel there is an opportunity to filter out that noise and create a cleaner, more high-value job alert experience for tech workers.

 Code challenges - companies can pay to use code challenges to screen candidates for job roles.

 Premium course content - users can pay for premium learning courses.
 This is not in something we are pursuing at the moment but may be something we look at in the future.